Scifabric/scifabric.github.io/blog/_posts/2015-12-22-year-in-review.md

 PDFs, sometimes handwritten, which makes it difficult to properly scrutinise the register.

-They used PyBossa to transform human readable documents into machine readable documents, publishing a search interface and a data set in Github.
+They used PyBossa to transform human readable documents into machine readable documents, publishing a search interface and a data set in GitHub.

 ### The British Library